 The causes of chronic spinal pain are many and complex.
 This is too broad a topic to be covered here.
 Causes include postural faults, repetitive activities, trauma, disease, and psychological factors.
+Problems can come from further up in the spine, from the hips, or as far away as the feet.
 Genetic predisposition is a less likely cause than commonly thought.